earthly/earthly/docs/caching/caching-via-registry.md

 Earthly has the ability to share cache between different isolated CI runs and even with developers via remote caching.
 This page goes through the available features, common use-cases and situations where remote caching is most useful.

 Remote caching is made possible by storing intermediate steps of a build in a cloud-based Docker registry.
 This cache can then be downloaded on another machine in order to skip common parts.

+## When to use remote caching

+Remote caching should be used in the following circumstances:

+* When remote runners are not possible in your setup
+* When preserving cache mounts is not needed
+* When caching only part of the build is sufficient
+* When you want to cache compute-intensive steps, but not download-intensive steps
+* When concurrent writing to the cache is not important
+* When you are willing to experiment with the various settings to get the best performance

+## When NOT to use remote caching

+Remote caching should NOT be used in the following circumstances:

+* When remote runners are possible in your setup
+* When preserving cache mounts is needed
+* When caching the entire build is useful
+* When you want to cache download-intensive steps too, not just compute-intensive steps
+* If you want a simple setup that just works and does not require significant debugging

 ## Types of remote cache